 Written By Holly Quibell

 “Today’s a day to celebrate!”
 The lyric rang loud and clear in my head the moment I opened my eyes.
 Since November of last year, I had been anxiously waiting for March 2nd to arrive.
-Not only did I manage to snag a ticket to see Steve Hackett in Oakville, but I had also managed to budget a meet and greet with the man himself.
+Not only did I manage to snag a ticket to see Steve Hackett in Oakville, Ontario, Canada, but I had also managed to budget a meet and greet with the man himself.
 (And by budget, I mean eating a steady diet of mac and cheese until the next paycheque came through).
 I had wanted to meet Steve at the Montreal gig I attended last April, but sadly they were all sold out of passes when I went to pursue one.
 Now was my chance.
 My time to shine!
 I wanted this concert experience to be different.
 When I had previously seen Steve, I wasn’t overly familiar with his solo work.
 If I was going to meet the man, I wanted to be prepared.

 The Oakville Centre, Oakville, Ontario 2nd March 2016

 I arrived 20 minutes early after being assaulted by -20 degree winds to the face.
 There were already a few people waiting in the front entrance, all of them being middle-aged men.
 As I opened the doors conversations immediately stopped.
 Their stares made me wonder if I had somehow accumulated a fifth limb.
 Perhaps they thought I was lost.
 Eventually I was able to make friends, who eased my distressed nerves with the anticipation of meeting Steve.
 Soon we were ushered down some stairs and told proper meet & greet procedures.
 In total there were about 25 people, with me being the second last one in line.
 I wanted to have everything that I needed out (including the guitar), so I didn’t mind the wait.